Skip to main content

 • Click [Get edit permission] from the context menu.

-1. When you start editing, the model file icon will change, and the model file will be marked as [(Editing by you)] in the project navigator.
+1. Once editing begins, the model file icon will change, and "[(You are editing)]" will be appended to the model file in the Project Navigator.

-1. Select the project or model file for which you want to release edit permission in one of the following ways.
+1. Select the project or model file from which you want to release editing permissions using one of the following methods:

-• Select the project or model in the model navigator that is being edited.
+• Select the project or model in editing mode in the Model Navigator.

-• Select the file in the project navigator that is being edited.
+• Select the file in editing mode in the Project Navigator.

-1. Release edit in one of the following ways.
+2. Release editing using one of the following methods:

-• Click [Team Collaboration] > [Edit] > [Release edit permission]/[Release Edit Permission below Selected Model] from the ribbon.
+• Click either [Team Collaboration] > [Edit] > [Release edit permission] or [Release Edit Permission below Selected Model] from the ribbon.

 • Click [Release edit permission] from the context menu.

-To release edit permission for all files at once
+To remove edit permissions for all files at once

 1. Click [Team Collaboration] > [Edit] > [Release All Edit Permission] from the ribbon.

-• If you release the editing permission without committing the changes from the Configuration Management Navigator, the modified file will remain and will be inconsistent with the repository.
+• If you remove edit permissions without committing changes from the configuration management navigator, the modified files will remain, resulting in an inconsistency with the repository.

 Get the latest from the repository

-To check if it has been updated since it was retrieved previously
+Checking if it has been updated since the last time it was retrieved

-• Click the icon of [Team Collaboration] > [Sync Repository] > [Get the Latest] on the ribbon.
+• Click the icon for [Team Collaboration] > [Sync Repository] > [Get the Latest] from the ribbon.

-• Click the [▼] at the bottom of [Team Collaboration] > [Sync Repository] > [Get the Latest] on the ribbon, and click [Get All Files].
+• Click [▼] at the bottom of [Team Collaboration] > [Sync Repository] > [Get the Latest] from the ribbon, and then click [Get All Files].

-1. Select the project or model file to update to the latest revision in one of the following ways.
+1. Select the project or model file to update to the latest revision using one of the following methods:

-• Select the project or model in the model navigator.
+• Select a project or model in the Model Navigator.

-• Select the project file or model file in the project navigator.
+• Select a project file or model file in the Project Navigator.

 • Click [Get the latest version of selected File] from the context menu.